Wisconsin Department of Agriculture, Trade and Consumer Protection

 Wisconsin is developing plans for dealing with animals in emergencies, whether natural disasters like flooding or tornadoes, or manmade disasters such as a nuclear accident or a chemical spill.
 We have all seen the photos of cows gathered on front porches and pets trapped on the second floor of houses after Hurricane Katrina.
 Here in Wisconsin, the Weyauwega train derailment in 1996 showed the need almost as dramatically.
 Pets were left in homes for what was originally to have been a short evacuation, livestock needed feeding and watering, and cows needed milking.

-What WARC members would be doing As we develop these plans, we will incorporate roles for the Wisconsin Animal Response Corps, working with local emergency managers.
+As we develop these plans, we will incorporate roles for the Wisconsin Animal Response Corps, working with local emergency managers.
 WARC's role could include:

 • Rescuing animals